aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 You will die alone and poorly dressed.

-Last update: Sat Feb  1 05:07:59 2025
+Last update: Sun Feb  2 05:07:53 2025

 ### Let's play! 🎮